azorfus/azorfus.github.io/projects.md

 [Repository.](https://github.com/azorfus/PyChatServer)

 ## LeD
-A simple line editor inspired by edlin I wrote back in the day to understand string manipulation in C which led me to write a not very efficient (string library)[https://github.com/azorfus/StringLib].
+A simple line editor inspired by edlin I wrote back in the day to understand string manipulation in C which led me to write a not very efficient [string library](https://github.com/azorfus/StringLib).
 You can find the code [here](https://github.com/azorfus/Led).